TKapitan/ALRM-VSCode/README.md

         - Return Value
           - Nothing
   - assignableRanges
-    - Is used only when the "Assignable Ranges" is set to "API".
     - The API endpoint must process GET
       - Without filters
       - Response must contain